mikamautnerrohde/researchproject/Research Project Manual.md

 This manual concerns the modules *Research Project 1* and *Research Project 2* for students from the master programme *Brain and Cognitive Sciences* at the University of Amsterdam (UvA).
 It was written to inform all involved parties about the requirements of the research project and about their role, whether student, supervisor, assessor or examiner.

 The research project is one of the capstones of our programme, in which students acquire practical research experience and learn to work and think independently within a scientific environment.

-During th

-e research

-project, the student is trained to:
+During the research project, the student is trained to:

-1.

-Engage in

-the different phases of research in the field of b
+1. Engage in the different phases of research in the field of brain and cognitive sciences (i.e. using and selecting relevant literature, choosing a research design, performing experimental work, analyzing data).

-rain and c

-ognitive

-sciences

-(e.g. using

-and

-select

-ing

-relevant

-literature, choosing a

-research design, performing

-experimental work,

-analyzing

-data

-)

-2.

-Independently perform relevant scientific res

-earch method(s) and data analyse
+2. Independently perform relevant scientific research method(s) and data analyses.

-s

-3.

-Create a realistic planning for research, within the
+3. Create a realistic planning for research, within the time limits that are imposed.

-time

-limits

-that are imposed

-4.

-Write a scientific report about his/her research at an academic level
+4. Write a scientific report about his/her research at an academic level.

-5.

-Demonstrate

-academic presentation skills
+5. Demonstrate academic presentation skills.

-6.

-Demonstrate a scientific attitude (independence, responsibility,

-perseverance, initiative, self

--

-assessment

-, communication) within the

-work and in relation to the supervisor and colleagues.
+6. Demonstrate a scientific attitude (independence, responsibility, perseverance, initiative, self-assessment, communication) within the work and in relation to the supervisor and colleagues.

-7.

-Reflect on and describe the limitatio

-ns and implications of the research.
+7. Reflect on and describe the limitations and implications of the research.

 All students of the research master Brain and Cognitive Sciences conduct two research projects as mandatory